IsraelShowell/Banking-Program/README.md

 <br>

 # Description:
-This is a simple banking program that I made to practice my knowledge of classes in C++ and various concepts of Object-Oriented Programming.
+This is a simple banking program that I made to practice my knowledge of classes in C++ and various concepts of Object-Oriented Programming such as;
+- Classes and Objects
+- Encapsulation
+- Constructors and Destructors
+- Member Functions
+- Access Specifiers

 # Version History:
 # V-1.00: (Date)